Grieving mother says son’s benefit held by family acquaintance was a sham

 Denise could file a civil suit against Morrow, but she says it's not about the money.

-"I'm more angry and upset they used my sons' name to do this.
+"I'm more angry and upset they used my son's name to do this.
 I don't think it gets lower than that.
 That they stole from people who came with goodwill.
 The money's irrelevant at this point really," says Cundell Day.

 Now she wants to alert the community who supported her, but most importantly, she wants to protect the son she can never get back.